Aimé

 1.2 Clinical and Customer Content

-When you use Aimé for clinical documentation, evidence support, transcription, Ask Aimé, EHR workflows, or related features, we may process Customer Content such as:
+When you use Aimé for clinical documentation, voice, Ask Aimé, patient context, supported EHR workflows, scheduling, follow-up, claim-readiness, billing-support, or related features, we may process Customer Content such as:

-- audio recordings or audio chunks that you initiate for recording, dictation, or transcription;
+• audio recordings or audio chunks that you initiate for recording, dictation, transcription, or voice commands;

-- transcripts, transcript chunks, speaker labels, timestamps, confidence data, and transcription metadata;
+• transcripts, transcript chunks, diarization, speaker labels, timestamps, confidence data, and transcription metadata;

-- generated notes, draft notes, edited notes, note templates, citations, and note metadata;
+• generated notes, draft notes, edited notes, note templates, note sections, citations, note metadata, and related attachments;

-- patient identifiers and context you enter, select, upload, query, or import, such as names, MRNs, dates of birth, demographics, diagnoses, medications, allergies, conditions, assessments, clinical documents, goals, treatment plans, risk assessments, session summaries, and other health-related information;
+• patient identifiers and context you enter, select, upload, query, import, connect, or direct Aimé to use, such as names, MRNs, dates of birth, demographics, diagnoses, medications, allergies, conditions, assessments, clinical documents, goals, treatment plans, risk assessments, session summaries, forms, consent status, and other health-related information;

-- Ask Aimé prompts, chat messages, evidence queries, retrieved sources, answers, citations, safety information, reasoning/provenance traces, and related interaction history;
+• Ask Aimé prompts, chat messages, evidence queries, retrieved sources, answers, citations, safety/provenance signals, and related interaction history;

 Customer Content may include PHI when the Service is used in a clinical context.